htefera/MLSystemsQualityEvaluation/README.md

 * How can we minimize training an erroneous implementation of a model using pre-training tests?
 * How to evaluate and optimize machine learning models to maximize performance?
 * How can we evaluate or ensure the expected behavior of trained classification models?
-*
-# System prototype

- * We created a standardized approach for data preparation, model evaluation, and model robustness testing using Pandas and Spark DataFrames for 17          classifiers
-* We implemented model post-train tests to ensure learned behavior works as expected.
-We demonstrated this using invariant testing and directional         expectation tests using the scikit-learn saved models for a representative data instance
-* We performed trained model and data drift tests using DeepCheecks
-* Performing various data quality checks by writing assertions before the data feed to the ML models.

 ## Tools and Open-Source ML Systems for Evaluation

 We used the following tools to develop the machine-learning prototype
 1. Open ML Systems: Scikit-Learn, Spark ML, and Keras
 2. Deelopment environment and Programming language: Jupyter Notebook and Python